 Some days the market is erratic, and no matter which strategy you use or how you try to adjust, the market is going to take your money.
 This is the reality of trading; it doesn’t have to happen often, but it will happen.
 Keep the loss manageable on such days.

 Or maybe something personal is going on and you aren’t totally focused, or there’s no structure to the market and you lose trade after trade.
 On such days, admit the market has beaten you and stop trading at a pre-determined loss amount.
+You beat the market over the longer-term by doing this.

 Setting Your Daily Day Trading Maximum Loss